sdebacker/TypiCMS/readme.md

 ### Tags

-Tags are linked to projects and use [Select2](http://ivaynberg.github.io/select2/) js plugin.
+Tags are linked to projects and use [Selectize](https://brianreavis.github.io/selectize.js/) jQuery plugin.
 It has many to many polymorphic relations so it could easily be linked to other modules.

 ### Events